cylc/cylc-admin/docs/meetings/vc-jun-2020.md

 - All advertised advantages have proved to be true
 - New functionality seems to work nicely: trigger with and without reflow, flow merge, flow stop
-  - maybe not completely done, but we can refine *new functionality* later
+  - we can refine *new functionality* later

+Decided:
 - *DM: Keep agree fail handling for now*
 - *Need a follow-up meeting with DM and OS to go through the details*

 ## Back-end: delta updates

 DS
 - a few changes since last month, but mainly just waiting on HO review (sorry)
 - (OS and BK have had a good poke around - what's the verdict?)